mathetian/EventServer/README.md

 ![100](https://raw.githubusercontent.com/mathewes/blog-dot-file/master/bench100.png)
 ![1000](https://raw.githubusercontent.com/mathewes/blog-dot-file/master/bench1000.png)

-In the above graph, the X of SealedServer-X means the number of threads created by bench_library.
+In the above graph, the X of EventServer-X means the number of threads created by bench_library.

 The two graphs above show the overall time spent for different atomsphere.
 The top row represents 100 active clients (clients doing I/O), the bottom row uses 1000.
 All graphs have a logarithmic fd-axis to sensibly display the large range of file descriptor numbers of 10000 to 200000 (in reality, its actually socket pairs, thus there are actually twice the number of file descriptors in the process).